rickdonato/ansible-cisco-nxos-ospf-fabric-builder/README.md

 Ansible code to build and test a spine and leaf OSPF fabric on a Cisco NXOS based infrastructure.

 ## Contents of Repo
-* `./playbooks` - Contains the build and test playbooks.
+* `./playbooks` - Contains the build and test playbooks, along with the group vars.
 * `ansible.cfg` - The ansible configuration.
 * `hosts` - The inventory file, including the loopback ips and interface range variables.